Tommy Edman Preview, Player Props: Cardinals vs. Phillies

-The St. Louis Cardinals, including Tommy Edman (.167 batting average in his past 10 games), take on starting pitcher Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Saturday at 7:15 PM ET.
+The St. Louis Cardinals, including Tommy Edman (.186 on-base percentage in past 10 games, 114 points below season-long percentage), battle starter Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Phillies.
+In his previous game he had a one-hit performance (1-for-4) against the Phillies.

 Tommy Edman Game Info & Props vs. the Phillies